Fintech Security Concerns: Solve Them with Stronger and Frictionless Authentication

 The first security practices to review are authentication processes.
 Standard multi-factor authentication (MFA) gives greater assurance that customers are who they say they are, but it doesn't provide certainty.
 Neither does it give insights into the customer’s security posture, which is critical for effective fraud detection.
 Even worse, customers dislike the friction that comes with password-based MFA so, unless it is mandated, adoption may be low and uneven.

-Read on to learn about the security challenges the fintech industry faces and why stronger and frictionless authentication stops these cyberattacks before they even begin.
+Read on to learn about the fintech security concerns and why stronger and frictionless authentication stops these cyberattacks before they even begin.

 Data security concerns for customers